 The following eBooks and digital audiobooks are available to NAR members:

-Real Estate Salespeople, Beware!
-(Adobe eBook)
+Real Estate Salespeople, Beware! (eBook)

-Get It Together (Adobe eReader)
+Get It Together (eBook)

-The Real Estate Entrepreneur (Adobe eReader)
+The Real Estate Entrepreneur (eBook)

 Books, Videos, Research Reports & More

-Digest of Real Estate License Laws and Current Issues, (Lake City, UT: Arello (published annually).
-HD 1383 N21d
+Digest of Real Estate License Laws and Current Issues (Lake City, UT: Arello (published annually) HD 1383 N21d

 Have an idea for a real estate topic?
 Send us your suggestions.